nearwatch/nearnftbot/README.md

 $ node bot.js
 ```

+Send Near wallet address to the bot for view it's NFTs.
+Type "@nearnftbot yourwallet.near" in any chats for view and send NFTs in inline mode.
-Reply to NFT message with recipient's address for NFT transfer (see video below)
+Reply to NFT message with recipient's address for NFT transfer (see video below).

 ### Video
 https://youtu.be/f3FscQ-HVfE